 Clean Cars 4 All helps low-income Sacramento County residents get a new mobility option when they turn in an old vehicle for scrap.
 Residents can either get a grant up to $9,500 towards the purchase of a new or nearly new plug-in electric, fully battery-electric, or hydrogen vehicle; or choose the Alternative Transportation Option with up to $7,500 to access public, private, and shared mobility options.

 The Wood Stove Change-Out Program provides funding for the

 replacement of older, polluting fireplaces and wood stoves with

 certified cleaner burning units.
 Environmental justice zones receive

-The Off-Road Equipment Replacement Program provides grant funds to replace Tier 0, Tier 1 and Tier 2 high-polluting off-road equipment with Tier 4 Final or zero-emission level equipment.
-Applies to existing diesel self-propelled equipment 25 HP or greater operating in Sacramento County.
+The Off-Road Equipment Replacement Program provides grant funds to replace Tier 3 and older or gasoline high-polluting off-road equipment with Tier 4 Final or zero-emission level equipment.
+Applies to existing diesel self-propelled equipment 25 HP or greater operating in Sacramento and other counties.

-Project examples: Farm equipment, construction equipment, industrial equipment (tractors, loaders, excavators, forklifts, etc...)
+Project examples: Electric UTV, Farm equipment (Sac County Only), construction equipment, industrial equipment (tractors, loaders, excavators, forklifts, etc...)

-The goal of the Lower-Emission School Bus Program (LESBP) is to reduce school children's exposure to cancer-causing and smog-forming pollution from public school buses throughout California.
+The Lower-Emission School Bus Program (LESBP) goal is to reduce school children's exposure to cancer-causing and smog-forming pollution from public school buses throughout California.

-The current funding cycling of the Targeted Green Infrastructure Fund (TGIF) offers reimbursement of up to $40,000 for the improvement of transit stops with ADA accessibility infrastructure, seating, shelter, shade trees, and/or solar-powered lighting.
+Reimbursement of up to $40,000 to improve transit stops with ADA accessibility infrastructure, seating, shelter, shade trees, and/or solar-powered lighting.
 Public transit agencies or organizations that have or maintain transit stops or stations located in the

 South Sacramento-Florin AB 617 Designated Community are eligible to apply.